English language: Africa, the Caribbean, and South Asia

-Nigerian English is a dialect of English spoken in Nigeria.
-It is based on British English, but in recent years, because of influence from the United States, some words of American English origin have made it into Nigerian English.
-Additionally, some new words and collocations have emerged from the language, which come from the need to express concepts specific to the culture of the nation (e.g. senior wife).
-Over 150 million Nigerians speak English.
+Nigerian English is a variety of English spoken in Nigeria; over 150 million Nigerians speak some form of the language.
+Though traditionally based on British English, increasing United States influence during the latter 20th century has resulted in American English vocabulary entering Nigerian English.
+Additionally, some new words and collocations have emerged from the variety out of a need to express concepts specific to the culture of the nation (e.g. senior wife).

-Several varieties of English are also spoken in the Caribbean islands that were colonial possessions of Britain, including Jamaica, and the Leeward and Windward Islands and Trinidad and Tobago, Barbados, the Cayman Islands, and Belize.
+Varieties of English are spoken throughout the former British colonial possessions in the Caribbean, including Jamaica, the Leeward and Windward Islands, Trinidad and Tobago, Barbados, the Cayman Islands, and Belize.
 Each of these areas is home both to a local variety of English and a local English-based creole, combining English and African languages.
 The most prominent varieties are Jamaican English and Jamaican Creole.
-In Central America, English-based creoles are spoken in on the Caribbean coasts of Nicaragua and Panama.
-Locals are often fluent both in the local English variety and the local creole languages and code-switching between them is frequent, indeed another way to conceptualise the relationship between Creole and Standard varieties is to see a spectrum of social registers with the Creole forms serving as "basilect" and the more RP-like forms serving as the "acrolect", the most formal register.
+In Central America, English-based creoles are spoken on the Caribbean coasts of Nicaragua and Panama.
+Residents are often fluent in both the local English variety and the local creole languages, and frequently code-switch between them.
+The relationship between different varieties can be conceptualised as a continuum, in which more creole-like or RP-like forms function as more formal and informal registers of the language respectively.

 Most Caribbean varieties are based on British English and consequently, most are non-rhotic, except for formal styles of Jamaican English which are often rhotic.
 Jamaican English differs from RP in its vowel inventory, which has a distinction between long and short vowels rather than tense and lax vowels as in Standard English.
 The diphthongs /ei/ and /ou/ are monophthongs [eː] and [oː] or even the reverse diphthongs [ie] and [uo] (e.g. bay and boat pronounced [bʲeː] and [bʷoːt]).
 Often word-final consonant clusters are simplified so that "child" is pronounced [t͡ʃail] and "wind" [win].

-As a historical legacy, Indian English tends to take RP as its ideal, and how well this ideal is realised in an individual's speech reflects class distinctions among Indian English speakers.
+Indian English historically tends towards RP as an ideal, with the proximity of speakers to RP generally reflective of class distinctions.
 Indian English accents are marked by the pronunciation of phonemes such as /t/ and /d/ (often pronounced with retroflex articulation as [ʈ] and [ɖ]) and the replacement of /θ/ and /ð/ with dentals [t̪] and [d̪].
-Sometimes Indian English speakers may also use spelling based pronunciations where the silent h found in words such as ghost is pronounced as an Indian voiced aspirated stop [ɡʱ].
+Sometimes Indian English speakers may also use spelling-based pronunciations where the silent h found in words such as ghost is pronounced as an Indian voiced aspirated stop [ɡʱ].

-Sample text

-Article 1 of the Universal Declaration of Human Rights in English:

-All human beings are born free and equal in dignity and rights.
-They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.
+Non-native varieties

+Non-native English speakers may pronounce words differently due to having not fully mastered English pronunciation.
+This can happen either because they apply the speech rules of their mother tongue to English ("interference") or through implementing strategies similar to those used in first language acquisition.
+They may create novel pronunciations for English sounds not found in their first language.